robertkochmf/feedr/README.md

 ## Overview

+### Curry Feedr

+A reddit app that takes the top topics relating to "Curry" and allows users to browse the latest items related to that.

 ### Introduction

 The web is an ever growing medium and it is getting more and more difficult to